jschaf/mccc/battle/hammelburg.md

 size was evident in the latter half of the mission.
 In one engagement, Baum lost all fuel and ammunition resupply.
-Additionally, after losing a few half-tracks, Baum did not have enough vehicles to move even the 300 POWs he had planned to pick-up.
+Additionally, after losing a few half-tracks, Baum did not have enough vehicles to move even the 300 POWs he had planned to liberate.

-The risk of a small organic formation was not mitigated.
+The risk of a small formation was not mitigated with additional assets.
 Third Army moved North the following day, leaving Task Force Baum in Seventh Army's area of operations.
 Task Force Baum passed out of artillery range after 10 miles, operating alone, unafraid and unsupported past Laufach.
 Political power directed concentration in the wrong places.
 Patton requested that MAJ Stiller, his aide-de-camp, accompany the raid.
 Ostensibly, MAJ Stiller's purpose was to experience a "taste of combat" but Stiller later told Baum that his purpose was to identify LTC John Waters, Patton's son-in-law. [@BaronBG2009RaidUntold, 23, 37]  Though Patton later vehemently denied organizing the raid to rescue his son-in-law, his letters to his wife suggest he knew of Water's location at *Oflag*. [@Blume1996PattonPapers, 664-665, 675]

 Task Force Baum did not maintain the tempo needed to retain the initiative and prevent the Germans from fixing their force.